Energy commons during crisis: Understanding housing cooperative strategies through dramaturgical sociology

 abstract:

 The importance of energy as a common good becomes especially pronounced during crises.
-This paper reconstructs the response of housing cooperatives to the energy crisis by applying Kenneth Burke’s five categories of theatre interpretation and eighteen impression management strategies inspired by Erving Goffman’s dramaturgical sociology to assess the dominant cooperative approaches.
-We analyse a unique dataset of 215 annual reports of Polish rural housing cooperatives, which display a range of reactive, proactive, and collaborative attitudes to high energy prices and fuel shortages resulting from the embargo on Russian coal.
-The unexpected nature of the crisis led four out of five rural housing cooperatives to adopt defensive impression management strategies.
-The three most common strategies were crisis attribution (66%), resourceful management (18%), and deliberative silence (12%).
-Our findings portray housing cooperatives as solitary and routine actors, undertaking an extraordinary effort often beyond their capacities.
-While cooperative efforts were partially supplemented by resident solidarity, particularly within micro-cooperatives reliant on coal with a stronger sense of community, the uncertain future of these entities calls for louder advocacy, targeted financial support, and better recognition of rural cooperatives as heating communities and intermediaries essential for ensuring local energy security.
+This paper reconstructs the response of housing cooperatives – a specific type of energy community – to the energy crisis.
+To this end, we apply eighteen impression management strategies inspired by Erving Goffman’s dramaturgical sociology.
+We analyse a unique dataset of annual reports from Polish rural housing cooperatives, which display a range of reactive, proactive, and collaborative attitudes to high energy prices and fuel shortages following the embargo on Russian coal in 2022.
+The energy crisis led four out of five rural housing cooperatives to adopt defensive impression management strategies.
+The three most common were crisis attribution (66%), resourceful management (18%), and deliberative silence (12%).
+These strategies appear to reflect an effort to position cooperatives within a dual role, balancing social and economic rationales.
+The collective attitudes undertaken by the cooperative boards to support common resources were also ambiguous, reinforcing existing power hierarchies and dominant logics rather than emerging from grassroots initiatives, due to the limited capacities and incentives in structurally disadvantaged areas.
+Therefore, our findings portray rural housing cooperatives as solitary and routine actors, undertaking an effort often beyond their capacities and call for their greater recognition as energy commons crucial for ensuring local energy security.

 keywords: housing cooperatives, heating, local communities, energy transition